 Within 10 mins taxi/bus ride we even have 3 Michelin starred restaurants, if that’s your style and budget.

-And you might not know about the four historical cinemas local to us in Queen's Park.
+And you might not know about the four historical cinemas near to us in Queen's Park.

 Electric, Portobello Road opened in February 1911.
 The original building was completely restored at huge cost in 2001.
 Key to its